 A high time-to-hire score can mean that there’s a problem in your recruitment process, such as:

-- Jobs aren’t posted in enough or the right channels
+- Jobs aren’t being posted in enough or the right channels

-- Recruiters are overwhelmed by the amount of applicants or open roles and can’t get back to recruits in a reasonable time frame
+- Recruiters are overwhelmed by the number of applicants or open roles and can’t get back to recruits in a reasonable time frame

 - Hiring managers aren’t available to review tests or conduct interviews